devpi/devpi/doc/userman/devpi_commands.rst

                             in your '--serverdir' upon initialization. "pg8000":
                             Postgresql backend, "sqlite": SQLite backend with
                             files on the filesystem, "sqlite_db_files": SQLite
-                            backend with files in DB for testing only
+                            backend with files in DB for testing only [None]

     serverstate export / import options:
       --export PATH         export devpi-server database state into PATH.
 This will export all users, indices, release files (except for mirrors), test results and documentation.
-      --hard-links          use hard links during export instead of copying files.
+[None] --hard-links          use hard links during export instead of copying files.
                             All limitations for hard links on your OS apply.
-USE AT YOUR OWN RISK
+USE AT YOUR OWN RISK [False]
       --import PATH         import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier devpi-server version.
 Note that you can only import into a fresh server state directory (positional argument to devpi-server).
+[None]
       --no-events           no events will be run during import, instead they arepostponed to run on server start.
 This allows much faster start of the server after import, when devpi- web is used.
 When you start the server after the import, the search index and documentation will gradually update until the server has caught up with all events.
-[True]
+[False]

     background server (DEPRECATED, see --gen-config to use a process manager from your OS):
-      --start               start the background devpi-server
+      --start               start the background devpi-server [False]
-      --stop                stop the background devpi-server
+      --stop                stop the background devpi-server [False]
-      --status              show status of background devpi-server
-      --log                 show logfile content of background server
+      --status              show status of background devpi-server [False] --log                 show logfile content of background server [False]

     search indexing:
       --recreate-search-index